vEnhance/1802/src/vecfield.typ

 === The three purple pictures

-There are *three new pictures in purple*: they are *work* (for 1D case) and *flux* (2D case).
+There are *three new pictures in purple*: they are *work* (covered in Part India) and *flux* (covered in Part Juliett).
 Basically, these are the only two situations in which we'll be integrating over a vector field:

-- either we have a path along a vector field and want to measure the _work_ of the vector field _along_ that path (in the physics sense),
+- We have a path along a vector field and want to measure the _work_ of the vector field _along_ that path (in the physics sense); this is the focus of Part India.
-- or we have a surface in a 3D vector field and want to measure the _flux_ of the vector field _through_ the surface.
+- We have a surface in a 3D vector field and want to measure the _flux_ of the vector field _through_ the surface; this is the focus of Part Juliett.

 These terms will be defined next section.
 #typesig[